edween69/dnd-dungeon-master/README.md

 Along the way, you can also:
 - Pick up **weapon upgrades** that improve your combat effectiveness.

+You can save your progress at any time outside of combat by pressing the pause button in the top right and selecting **save & exit**.
+Your progress will be saved and you will return to the title screen.

 ---

 ### Key Item (on its side)